OlivierBarbier/Zuora-Orm/README.md

 <a name="introduction"></a>
 ## Introduction

-The Zuora ORM provides a simple ActiveRecord implementation for working with Zuora objects.
+The Zuora ORM provides a simple way for working with Zuora objects without writing ZOQL queries.
 Each zuora object has a corresponding "Model" which is used to interact with that object.

 <a name="basic-usage"></a>
 ## Basic Usage